codatio/codat-docs/docs/auth-flow/customize/set-up-redirects.md

 </details>

-### Redirect with custom query parameters
+## Redirect with custom query parameters

-Codat also supports custom query parameters for redirects.
+Codat supports custom query parameters for redirects.
 You can define your own values for each custom parameter so that you can direct different customers to, for example, different versions of a landing page.
 To do this, you need to add custom query parameters to the Redirect Parameter.

 To set up a redirect with custom query parameters: